WillemBonnaffe/NODEBNGM/examples/MEE_2023/README.md

 The repository contains all the files for the manuscript:
 * `manuscript/` folder with the latex files to compile the manuscript, figures, and references
 * `manuscript/figures/` folder with the latex files to compile the figures
-* `manuscript/figures/scripts` with the R scripts used to generate the results of the manuscript
+* `manuscript/figures/scripts` with the R scripts that generate the results used for the figures of the manuscript

 ![alt text](https://github.com/WillemBonnaffe/NODEBNGM/blob/main/examples/MEE_2023/fig_repo_overview.png)